-Tax legislation has greater significance with investments.
-In this respect, the Law on Motion Pictures (Act II/2004 or Film Law) stands out, offering a 20% tax break on film making.
-The tax credit attracted the shooting of international productions and also provided incentives to some local projects.
+Tax legislation has greater significance for investments.
+In this respect, the Film Law (2004) stands out, offering a 20% tax break on film making.
+The tax credit attracts the shooting of international productions and provides incentives to some local projects.
 It has also created a favourable environment for investment in studios, the largest of which is the Alexander Korda Studios at Etyek.
-After negotiation with the European Commission several of the criteria for public support were defined more strictly (with the cultural principle reinforced), and the limits of state subsidies are regularly re-negotiated.
-On the whole, the main principles of the Film Law were found to be compatible with EU regulations.
+These schemes have been brought in line with the requirements of EU regulations.

-There is one more speciality in the Hungarian tax system – Act CXXVI/1996 on “1%” has evoked great attention outside the country as well.
+There is one more speciality in the Hungarian tax system – Act CXXVI/1996 on “1%” – has evoked great attention outside the country as well.
 When taxpayers submit their annual tax returns, they can allocate 1% of their income tax to a non-governmental organisation of their choice by indicating its tax identification number (also another 1% to a registered church, if they so wish).
-According to the data disclosed by the tax authorities, 49% of tax- payers channelled 13.1 billion HUF from the tax on their 2012 income to 31 101 organisations.
+According to the data disclosed by the tax authorities, about a third of tax- payers channelled 9.6 billion HUF from the tax on their 2019 income to 27 854 organisations – in recent years both numbers have slowly descended.
 The full list of recipients is available on the website of the tax authority.
-It is next to impossible, however, to identify the share of culture from the spreadsheet of 31 thousand lines.
-Names of the organisations do not always provide clues about their profile.
-Here is an exception from the first page of the list, for sake of illustration: the Bartók Chamber Choir Foundation in the city of Szolnok received HUF 159 000 (about EUR 530) from 39 anonymous donors.
+It is next to impossible, however, to identify the share of culture from the spreadsheet of over 27 thousand lines as the names of the organisations do not always provide clues about their profile.
+The share for culture is nevertheless around 1% only in this scheme.